Make the right decision for your broken or damaged telecom network equipment

 Get an even better deal, for you & the environment, by buying from the green market

 The green market is the distribution of refurbished, used, recycled, discontinued or new products that are in good working condition.
 Green market telecoms equipment is sold through resellers, like TXO Systems, to provide a lower cost and more sustainable alternative to standard channels.
-Purchasing green market telecom equipment keeps functional products in circulation rather than continually replacing networks with new equipment, and thus helps to reduce the environmental impacts of our production and consumption.
+Purchasing green market telecom equipment keeps functional products in circulation rather than continually replacing networks with new equipment, and thus helps to reduce the environmental impacts of over production and consumption.

 The green market is a fantastic source for multi-vendor fixed/wireline & mobile/wireless telecoms parts from the latest generations through to legacy and end-of-life equipment that can be hard-to-find.
 Plus you may discover that items available from the green market are backed by a comprehensive warranty that you won’t get by repairing your old equipment.
 Just make sure you’re buying from a trustworthy company like TXO.
 You can read more about the green market here.